cloudspannerecosystem/spanner-cli/README.md

 2       bar     false
 ```

-You can also pass SQL from command line option `-e`
+You can also pass SQL with command line option `-e`.

 ```
 $ spanner-cli -p myproject -i myinstance -d mydb -e 'SELECT * FROM users;'